krawaller/algol5/dev/dev.md

      ****** FLOW *******

 Any runGenerator(s) inside `.endgame` will be run if we attempt to `link` to endturn.
-Effects, however, will only be applied a successful endturn.
+Effects, however, will only be applied on a successful endturn.